karthik-2605/Smart_classroom_energy_saver_mlops/README.md

 | Fig 10   | Monitoring plan diagram (hand-drawn or draw.io)      | Based on Section 8 of this README          |

 ---

-## License

-MIT License — free to use for academic and educational purposes.

----

-*Built for university MLOps assignment — demonstrating end-to-end Reinforcement Learning with professional experiment tracking, reproducibility, and monitoring.*